ssarl2/painting_house/painting_house/README.md

 - Add like feature
 - Show Edit and Delete buttons for the author
 - Delete table border at the end
+- Exclude white-space in tags
+- Bug - tags are not displaying correctly.
+For example, last tag
+- Bug - after editing, all posts change to the edited post.
+And the login status is gone
+- Update storing images in DB.
+Big size images are causing not to display posts